pravega/bookkeeper-operator/doc/operator-upgrade.md

 ```
 #### Upgrade manually

 To manually trigger the upgrade to Operator 0.1.3, run the script `operatorUpgrade.sh` under [tools](https://github.com/pravega/bookkeeper-operator/blob/master/tools) folder.
-This script patches the and creates necessary K8s artifacts, needed by 0.1.3 Operator, prior to triggering the upgrade by updating the image tag in Operator deployment.
+This script installs certificate, patches and creates necessary K8s artifacts, needed by 0.1.3 Operator, prior to triggering the upgrade by updating the image tag in Operator deployment.